Current Ratio Calculator

 Can the current ratio be too high?

-Yes, a very high current ratio might indicate inefficient use of resources, as excessive assets are not being invested to generate returns.
+Yes, a very high ratio might mean assets are underutilized instead of being invested to generate returns.

 Current Ratio = \(\frac{\text{Current Assets}}{\text{Current Liabilities}}\)